-We may now declare a class STACK, whose operations apply to STACKABLE objects:

-'''

-class STACK feature

-space: ARRAY [STACKABLE];

-index: INTEGER;

-size: INTEGER;

-'''

-empty is

--- Is the stack empty?

-do Result := (index = 0) end;

-push (x: STACKABLE) is -- Add x on top of the stack require index < size do index := index+1;

-'''

-space.enter (z)

-end; -- push

-top: STACKABLE is

--- Last element pushed

-'''

-require not empty do Result := space.entry (index) end; -- pop pop is

--- Remove last element pushed require not empty do index := index - 1 end;

-Create (m: INTEGER) is

--- Create stack with space for m values do space.Create (1, m); size := m end end -- class STACK

-The require... clauses illustrate how routine preconditions (which must be satisfied by actual parameters upon entry to a routine) are written in Eiffel.
-Postconditions and class invariants may also be expressed (in ensure... and keep... clauses).
-This aspect of the language falls beyond the scope of this discussion; see [13] for more details.
+We may now declare a class STACK, whose operations apply to STACKABLE objects class STACK feature space: ARRAY [STACKABLE]; index; INTEGER; size: INTEGER; empty: BOOLEAN is -- Is the stack empty? do Result := (index = 0) end; push (x: STACKABLE) is -- Add x on top of the stack require index < size do index := index + 1;space.enter (x, index) end: -- push top: STACKABLE is -- Last element pushed require not empty do Result := space.entry (index) end; -- top pop is -- Remove last element pushed require not empty do index := index - 1end: -- pop Create (m: INTEGER) is -- Create stack with space for m values do space.Create (1, m); size := mend -- Create end -- class STACK rameters upon entry to a routine) are written in Eiffel.
+Postconditions and class invariants may also be expressed (in ensure... and invariant... clauses).
+This aspect of the language falls beyond the scope of this discussion; see Meyer [12] for more details.

+The require... clauses illustrate how routine preconditions (which must be satisfied by actual pa-

+Journal of Pascal, Ada, & Modula-2, March/April 1988 25

-STACK relies on the predefined class ARRAY for one-dimensional arrays, whose main procedures are entry. enter and Create; the latter takes two arguments and allocates the array with the values of these arguments as bounds.
+STACK relies on the predefined class ARRAY for one-dimensional arrays, whose main procedures are entry, enter, and Create; the latter takes two arguments and allocates the array with the values of these arguments as bounds.
 The Create procedure for stacks takes just one argument (the stack size).

-To instantiate this definition for stacks of specific types, we apply the same techniques as above: define descendants of STACKABLE, such as and similarly STR_STACKABLE, etc.
+To instantiate this definition for stacks of specific types, we apply the same techniques as above: define descendants of STACKABLE, such as class INT_STACKABLE inherit value: INTEGER; change_value (n: INTEGER) is -- Make n the value of the current element do value := n end end -- INT_STACKABLE and similarly STR_STACKABLE, etc.

-class INT_STACKABLE inherit STACKABLE feature

-value: INTEGER;

-change_value (n: INTEGER) is

--- Make n the value of the current element

-do value := n end

-end -- INT_STACKABLE